LuqiPan/masteruby.github.io/productivity-booster/_posts/2014-05-02-vim-plugins-for-ruby.md

 ## 3. [Vim-fugitive](https://github.com/tpope/vim-fugitive)

 If you have your project tracked with Git, switching between terminal sessions can be really painful.
-Fugitive is absolutely greatly tool for using Git inside Vim.
+Fugitive is an absolutely great tool for using Git inside Vim.

-For example let'see what's changed with git status
+For example let's see what's changed with git status
 {% highlight sh %}
 :Git status
 {% endhighlight %}